Participation in the Honours College Track Archaeology.

 A student or a group of 2-3 students will conduct research, autonomously but under the supervision of a researcher linked to the Faculty of Archaeology, for at least 17 working days.
 These 17 working days can be scheduled after consultation with the internship provider and after approval by the Honours coordinator during the academic year.

-Independently design and carry out a (small-scale) research project;
+Independently set up and implement a (small-scale) research project;

 Learn how to report research results.